quanganh2627/baytrail-i-x64-kitkat_vendor_intel_fw_sst/README.txt

         causing memory corruption in LPE memory.
         Fix equalizer code to make sure the memory access are in bound.

 	In corner cases, there is a possibility firmware may stuck in WAITI mode due to incorrect interrupt mask/unmask.
 	Fix is to handle interrupt mask/unmask properly to avoid LPE stuck in WAITI mode.

+July 23 2012: Dinesh Mirche : Audio FW ver 03.00.37

+	Bug 46399 - MTBF Audio Firmware timeout during context restore causesi the cpu DAI error

+	This firmware contains changes related to dumping the debug data during firmware exceptions.
+Firmware dumps the data to SRAM location.
+The dump includes Exception cause, vector address, program counters etc